About the Host: Cathann A. Kress

 The Ronald McDonald House of Central Ohio is located directly across the street from Nationwide Children’s Hospital.
 Open 365 days a year, the Ronald McDonald House is a home-away-from-home for families with seriously ill children receiving treatment in the hospital.
 The House offers comfortable bedrooms with private baths, continuing care suites for recovering transplant patients, fully equipped kitchens and dining areas, play rooms, laundry facilities, a meditation room, exercise room and informal gathering areas.
 In addition, RMHC of Central Ohio operates a Ronald McDonald Family Room at OhioHealth Riverside Methodist Hospital, and partners with Nationwide Children’s Hospital to operate a Ronald McDonald Care Mobile.
 To learn more about the future growth of the Ronald McDonald House, visit rmhc-centralohio.org/amillionreasons/.

 Ohio Cattlemen’s Association

-The Ohio Cattlemen’s Association is a non-profit membership organization that represents the business interests and way of life important to farm families that raise cattle.
-It serves as the voice and issues manager for all of Ohio’s beef cattle business including cattle breeders, producers and feeders.
-It is the beef industry’s grassroots policy development organization and is an affiliate of the National Cattlemen’s Beef Association.
-The association services nearly 60 county affiliates and communicates through various publications and social media.
-The Ohio Cattlemen’s Association strives to maintain profitability and growth of Ohio’s beef industry, while providing consumers with safe and wholesome beef.
+The Ohio Cattlemen’s Association (OCA) is a non-profit membership organization that represents the business interests important to farm families that raise cattle.
+It serves as the voice of Ohio’s cattle industry, including cattle breeders, cow/calf producers and feeders, and works to enhance the business climate necessary for industry success.
+OCA is a trusted leader and respected source of industry information for Ohio’s cattle and beef industry and focuses its work in four main areas of advocacy, leadership, education and excellence.
+The association’s mission is to maintain the profitability and growth of state's industry, while providing consumers with safe and wholesome beef.

 Telhio Credit Union